colorzhang/hybris/Make hybris OCC API asynchronize with Netty.md

 ![Netty OCC 100 concurrency stat](images/netty-1000-stat.png)
 Figure:point_up:: Testing statistics/Netty based OCC API/1000 users

-As you can see form these figures, Netty base OCC API has much better and stable response time and tps than default OCC API under high load.
+As you can see form these figures, Netty based OCC API has much better and stable response time and tps than default OCC API under high load.
 Netty based OCC API still has less resource utilization than default OCC API.

 There are some dropped connections for default Spring MVC based OCC API when have 500 more users.
 (Red part in tps figure)